-After a series of bombshell revelations last spring—depicted in a dizzying new documentary, The Great Hack—the Trump campaign contractor headed for bankruptcy courts on both sides of the Atlantic, and its former executives went dark, leaving behind a trail of unanswered questions.
+After a series of bombshell revelations last spring, the Trump campaign contractor headed for bankruptcy courts on both sides of the Atlantic, and its former executives went dark, leaving behind a trail of unanswered questions.
 For instance, what would happen to the companies, their employees, and their assets?

 Julian Wheatland, the former CEO of Cambridge Analytica and former director of a number of SCL-connected firms, told Fast Company this week that there were no plans to revive the companies.
 “I’m pretty sure nobody’s thinking of trying to start it up again under a different guise,” he said.

 But the companies’ fate—and the legacy of their expertise and troves of data—remains murky.
 A corporate filing released this week, along with documents and interviews with former executives and employees, provide new insight into how a shifting, elusive group of directors and owners have strategically managed the unwinding of Cambridge and other firms connected to its London-based parent SCL Group as they face bankruptcy proceedings, investigations, and lawsuits.